The difference between a merely good orchid and a spectacular specimen plant is fertilizer.

 Like any other plant, orchids need fertilizer to thrive.
 It's true that they need less than most other plants—and too much fertilizer can quickly burn an orchid’s sensitive roots—but there is no doubt that well-fed orchids are healthier, hold their leaves longer and bear more flowers.

-You can quickly get lost in the advanced chemistry of various fertilizer claims.
-But here's the skinny: one nitrogen molecule is very much like another nitrogen molecule.
+You can quickly get lost in the advanced chemistry of various fertilizer claims, but here's the skinny: one nitrogen molecule is very much like another nitrogen molecule.
 In fact, the quality of your water matters more than your brand of fertilizer.
 So when it comes to fertilizer, buy a high-quality, balanced fertilizer that contains the three major elements (nitrogen, phosphorus, and potassium), plus all the minor nutrients (sulfur, calcium, magnesium, iron, manganese, boron, copper, zinc, molybdenum, and chlorine).
-I also recommend a low-urea or urea-free fertilizer because urea is not a truly available source of nitrogen for epiphytic orchids.
+Use a low-urea or urea-free fertilizer because urea is not a truly available source of nitrogen for epiphytic orchids.

 This is an old rule of thumb among orchid growers: "Water weekly, weakly."
 You can judge the strength of a commercial fertilizer by the concentration of the major nutrients.
-(Click on Fertilizer Basics for a more complete description.)
-In general, however, you'll probably be safe using a standard 20-20-20 fertilizer at quarter strength, and a 10-10-10 fertilizer at half strength.
+In general, you'll probably be safe using a standard 20-20-20 fertilizer at quarter strength, and a 10-10-10 fertilizer at half strength.

-- Don't Overfeed!
 Overfeeding will not benefit your plants.
 Synthetic fertilizers contain mineral salts, such as potassium, calcium, and others.
 Over time, these salts build up in your pot and potting medium and can seriously harm the plant.
 Additionally, overfed orchids often grow too quickly, making them weak and susceptible to disease.